Residence Halls close on Thursday, May 9, 2024, for Non-Graduating Students

 - Put a towel/old tee shirt under your fridge to catch any water and prevent any water from soaking into the carpet.
 Wet carpet will grow mold and mildew.
 Check the towel/tee shirt occasionally to make sure it's not totally soaking wet - wring out if necessary, or get a new towel/tee shirt.

-- If you have a separate freezer (2-door fridge), use a towel or old shirt to soak up the water.
+- If you have a separate freezer (2-door fridge), use a towel or old shirt to soak up the melting ice and water.

 - As the ice melts, pull out large chunks of ice to limit the water dripping out and speed up the process.
 Do not poke the ice or try to puncture it with a sharp object.
 If you puncture the wall of the freezer/refrigerator, the refrigerator won't work anymore.